2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 Best of all, you don’t have to spend much to enjoy yourself here.
 Most of its best parts are free to see.

-When you get back to Amsterdam, spend the rest of the morning walking around the Museumplein, which is where most of the city’s museums are located.
+When you return to Amsterdam, spend the afternoon around Museumplein, where most of the city’s museums are.

 Explore Dutch art at the Rijksmuseum or Van Gogh’s life at the Van Gogh Museum.
 If you’re not into museums, the park is a wonderful place to stroll through for free.